gehnster/EVEStandard/README.md

 This library is meant to access the EVE Online ESI API through a C# library.
 This library was built using .NET Standard so as to be compatible with as many recent .NET frameworks as possible.

-## Version scheme
-Versions released on NuGet will follow this structure:
-{MAJOR}.{MINOR}.{PATCH}

-Major will be incremented whenever there is a change affecting the design of the library and also when end-points have been removed.
-Minor will be incremented whenever new or updated end-points are added and there haven't been any end-points that have been removed, which would warrant a major increment.
-Patch will be incremented for things like fixing bugs that don't impact the usage of the library.

-New features will likely fall under minor unless it changes the design.

 ## Example of how the library works
 You can find examples of how to use the library [here](https://github.com/gehnster/EVEStandard-Examples)